Cost Per Acquisition vs. Cost Per Lead: Key Differences Explained

 CPL is particularly relevant for industries where the sales process involves nurturing leads over time, such as:

-• Real Estate: Agents collect leads to match potential buyers with properties.
+• Real Estate: Agents collect leads for potential buyers.

-• Financial Services: Firms gather leads for services like insurance, loans, and investment opportunities.
+• Financial Services: Insurance, loans, and investment firms gather leads.

-• Higher Education: Institutions seek leads for student enrollment and program inquiries.
+• Higher Education: Universities seek leads for admissions and program inquiries.

 Real-World Example of CPL